Rogers Park man shot ‘execution style’ while walking dogs, neighbor says

 "We went upstairs to break the news to her that her son-in-law has been murdered in front of the building," Kaplan said.

-Alderman Joe Ward says police believe surveillance cameras may have captured the shooting, which happened in front of witnesses.
+Alderman Joe Moore says police believe surveillance cameras may have captured the shooting, which happened in front of witnesses.

 "It's horrible; it's not something that's a common occurrence in our neighborhood, and it's an absolute shock that it occurred in broad daylight," Ald.
-Ward said.
+Moore said.

 Kaplan said the building manager was pulling up in his car when the shooting occurred, and saw the suspect.